 The Inquiry Path

-Inquiry into The Fourfold Way is intentionally relational, paced, and mutual.
+Inquiry here is relational, paced, and mutual.

 It begins with discernment.

-The inquiry process exists to protect:
+This process exists to protect:

-• the integrity of the work
+• the integrity of the container

-• the readiness of the individual
+• the readiness of the person

 • the nervous system of both parties

-The inquiry process is for those who:
+Who this inquiry is for

-• understand that readiness matters more than urgency
+• understand readiness matters more than urgency

-Inquiry is not a promise of acceptance.
+Inquiry isn’t a promise of acceptance.

-1. Written Inquiry
+1. Written inquiry

-The process begins with a short written inquiry.
+We start with a short written inquiry.

 • where you are in life